Pakistan and state-sponsored terrorism: United Kingdom

 In July 2010, British Prime Minister David Cameron accused the Pakistani government of double standards: "We cannot tolerate in any sense the idea that this country is allowed to look both ways and is able, in any way, to promote the export of terror, whether to India or whether to Afghanistan or anywhere else in the world."
 However, UK Foreign Secretary William Hague, who was travelling with the prime minister Cameron, clarified Cameron's remarks: "He wasn't accusing anybody of double dealing.
 He was also saying that Pakistan's made great progress in tackling terrorism.
 Of course there have been many terrorism outrages in Pakistan itself."
 Cameron's remarks sparked a diplomatic row with Pakistan, where he came under attack by officials and politicians who strongly criticised his comments.
 In December 2010, he attempted to visit Pakistan while on a tour to Afghanistan in an effort to mend relations.
 However, his visit was refused by Pakistan, notably as a snub to his remarks.

+Furthermore, the United Kingdom investigated cases of terrorism involving British citizens with reported links to Pakistan-based networks.
+The 7 July 2005 London bombings included individuals who had traveled to Pakistan prior to the attacks.
+Official inquiries concluded that the bombers were primarily radicalised within the UK, though trips abroad were examined as part of the investigation.
+Similarly, the 2006 transatlantic aircraft plot, which aimed to detonate liquid explosives on flights from the UK to North America, involved suspects with reported connections to Pakistan.
+British and American authorities, in coordination with Pakistani officials, disrupted the plot, which was cited in UK counterterrorism assessments as an example of transnational networks affecting domestic security.